 and round and round it goes, until eventually, Pre-Diabetes and then Type 2 Diabetes develop.

-[If this cycle goes on long enough, eventually the pancreas gets tired and can’t keep up with making enough insulin (and sometimes quits making insulin altogether), and then insulin must be taken orally and/or injected.]
+[If this cycle goes on long enough, eventually the pancreas gets worn out and can’t keep up with making enough insulin (and sometimes quits making insulin altogether), and then insulin must be taken orally and/or injected.]

 So the root problem with both Pre-Diabetes and Type 2 Diabetes (as well as with many other health issues) is too much insulin, leading to Insulin Resistance.
 Thus, reducing insulin production and restoring Insulin Sensitivity are the keys to reversing these diseases and improving overall health.